jonsag/ardHydroponic/README.md

 LCD shows selected action and action result

-Actions:

-* Communicate with the ESP module via the serial monitor.
-Available commands is printed to the monitor.
-* Clear EEPROM.
-On next restart the values in config.h will be written to the EEPROM.
-* Reset the ESP module
-* Reset system
-* Toggle the serial debugging output.
-Will go back to the setting in config.h after a restart.
-* Print the IP of the ESP module

 #### Actions

 * Interact with ESP module in serial monitor
 * Clear EEPROM.
 On next restart the EEPROM will be rewritten with the default values from config
 * Reset ESP module
-* Reset system
+* Reset whole system
+* Toggle the serial debugging output.
+Will go back to the setting in config.h after a restart.
+* Print the IP of the ESP module
+* Print MAC address of the ESP module

 ## Calibration